qutang/mhealth-storage-format/event-format.md

 ## File format

 In csv format, separated by `,`, no white space.
-The file may be gzipped.

 ```